 There is always something to do in Ghana whatever your budget with so many places to stay and things to do you will never be short of interesting things to experience that will amaze you.
-To note most of the Ghana interesting places will require transport and if you are travelling with children not all of them will be suitable dependent on their age.
+To note most of the Ghana interesting places will require transport and if you are travelling with children not all of them will be suitable depending on their age.
 What we have tried to do is put an age rating for children on each of the places and attractions but you all know your family and people you are exploring with better.

-Ghana offers wealth of things to do from amazing waterfalls, wildlife parks, lakes, natural beauty to some very unique festivals.
+Ghana offers a wealth of things to do from amazing waterfalls, wildlife parks, lakes, natural beauty to some very unique festivals.

 Our recommendation for the 10 interesting things to find and do in Ghana